ember-fastboot/fastboot-website/markdown/docs/addon-author-guide.md

 ### Tracking It Down

-FastBoot works by turning an Ember application and all of its dependencies, including your addon, into a single bundle of JavaScript.
+FastBoot works by running a singular build as it was running without the FastBoot addon being installed.
+It basically loads the same assets `app.js` and `vendor.js` in its sandbox as they were shipped to the browser.
+In addition to loading the same browser assets, it also generates `app-fastboot.js` which is an additive asset loaded in FastBoot containing the FastBoot specific overrides defined by the app or other addons.
-Similar to how you ship an `app.js` and `vendor.js` file to the browser when you deploy an Ember app, the FastBoot server also loads these two files.
+An addon can chose to load additional assets in the FastBoot using FastBoot's build hooks described below.

 What this means in practice is that errors will include stack traces with very large line numbers.
 The code from your addon will be intermingled